 One of the final things to consider is whether or not the dog house is sitting on the ground level or if it’s raised.
 A raised dog house is nice if you live in an area that gets a lot of moisture and rain.
 Raising it off the ground prevents moisture from seeping into the dog house and swelling the wood or encouraging mold and bacteria growth.
 If you have an indoor dog house or you live in a dry and arid area, it won’t be a problem to have a dog house that sits flat to the ground.

 Matching your dog house with your dog will ensure that they use it and feel comfortable.
 This short guide and reviews will help you do just that.

-These 10 dog house ideas with the short buying guide can help you pick out a great house for your dog that lasts.
+These 10 dog house ideas with the short buying guide can help you pick out a great house for your dog that lasts and become an important element of your home decor.
+If you have time, you can also try to build a dog house using DIY dog house plans.
+If you have a large dog, DIY dog house plans may allow you to create a DIY dog house to make your dog feel more at home.
 They can help to keep your dog comfortable all year round, no matter if you have an indoor or and outdoor dog.